 (Image by S. Magendran)

-For the past weeks, we have celebrated the Merdeka month with gallant heroes of artistry including Red Hong Yi, Dato' Sheila Majid, Puan Sri Tiara Jacquelina and Quek Shio Chuan, who have placed the Malaysian arts and entertainment industry to the international stage.
-With Malaysia Day coming our way, we focus on to yet another art form that has touched many hearts with its combination of dynamic movements and interpretive symphony – the dance.
+We've celebrated the gallant heroes of artistry including Red Hong Yi, Dato' Sheila Majid, Puan Sri Tiara Jacquelina and Quek Shio Chuan, who have placed the Malaysian arts and entertainment industry to the international stage.
+Now, we're pointing the spotlight on yet another art form that's touched many hearts with its combination of dynamic movements and interpretive symphony – the dance.

 In the Malaysian world of dance, Datuk Ramli Ibrahim is one who stands on top of the chain with his series of work that includes ballet, modern dance and classical Indian dances (odissi and bharatanatyam).
 Other than his noted success in the industry, he also helms the Sutra Foundation, an arts foundation that strives to serve and contribute to nation building through arts and culture.